 Shrinking battery costs, lower charging times and increasing driving ranges mean EVs could account for an estimated 48% of all miles traveled by 2040.

-Although gas station sales have remained healthy over the last 10 years with a compound annual growth rate of 3.8%, gas stations—along with industries like convenience stories, beverage and snack makers and restaurants—will need to reimagine how consumers will “fill ‘er up” in the coming decades.
+Although gas station sales have remained healthy over the last 10 years with a compound annual growth rate of 3.8%, gas stations—along with industries like convenience stores, beverage and snack makers and restaurants—will need to reimagine how consumers will “fill ‘er up” in the coming decades.

 In a new report from Morgan Stanley Research, a collection of equity analyst teams examine the challenges and opportunities that will likely arise as the iconic U.S. filling station transforms into the EV charging hub of the 21st century.